mariia-korzun/fibonacci-numbers/README.md

 # Fibonacci numbers task

 ### Number are given.
 Implement a function - fibonacciNumbers, that return number of n-sequence, where n is argument function.
-If given argument not a number return - "Passed argument is not a number".
+* 1) Given argument not a number -  return "Passed argument is not a number".
+* 2) Return number of n-sequence, where n is argument function

 If you well in JS you can do this task with recursion.

 #### For example:
 ```js